rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

 In the [previous
 article](/how-to/understanding-logrotate-utility)
 we talked about what logrotate does and how you can configure it.
-In this article we&rsquo;ll apply this new knowledge to putting together a log rotation solution for a custom virtual host or two (or three, or four, etc.).
-We&rsquo;ll also look at some options for testing and troubleshooting logrotate.
+In this article we'll apply this new knowledge to putting together a log rotation solution for a custom virtual host or two (or three, or four, etc.).
+We'll also look at some options for testing and troubleshooting logrotate.

 ### Tying it all together: virtual host logs

-To show how you can use logrotate for your own applications, let&rsquo;s look at an example that will come in handy for a lot of people: rotating logs for your custom virtual hosts.
-We&rsquo;ll use apache for this example, but it can be tweaked pretty easily for other web servers like nginx or lighttpd, usually just by changing the postrotate script.
+To show how you can use logrotate for your own applications, let's look at an example that will come in handy for a lot of people: rotating logs for your custom virtual hosts.
+We'll use apache for this example, but it can be tweaked pretty easily for other web servers like nginx or lighttpd, usually just by changing the postrotate script.

-First we&rsquo;ll want to create a file to hold the configuration that will tell logrotate what to do with the virtual host&rsquo;s log files.
-We won&rsquo;t edit the main config file or the web server&rsquo;s config file, since there&rsquo;s always a possibility that a future package upgrade might want to overwrite the config.
-Instead we&rsquo;ll make our own.
-Let&rsquo;s call it:
+First we'll want to create a file to hold the configuration that will tell logrotate what to do with the virtual host's log files.
+We won't edit the main config file or the web server's config file, since there's always a possibility that a future package upgrade might want to overwrite the config.
+Instead we'll make our own.
+Let's call it:

     /etc/logrotate.d/virtualhosts

-This example tosses all the virtual hosts into one file, but if you have one that&rsquo;s busier than others you may want to create separate config files to handle the needs of your different domains.
-We&rsquo;ll also specify several items that are probably already set in your main config, just so we cover all the bases.
+This example tosses all the virtual hosts into one file, but if you have one that's busier than others you may want to create separate config files to handle the needs of your different domains.
+We'll also specify several items that are probably already set in your main config, just so we cover all the bases.

 #### The files

-We&rsquo;ll say that we have two virtual domains, domain1.com and domain2.com, and that the log files for each are in /home/demo/public\_html/(domain name)/log.
-The first thing we&rsquo;ll do in our config file is tell logrotate where to find the log files, then start the config block for them:
+We'll say that we have two virtual domains, domain1.com and domain2.com, and that the log files for each are in /home/demo/public\_html/(domain name)/log.
+The first thing we'll do in our config file is tell logrotate where to find the log files, then start the config block for them:

     /home/demo/public_html/domain1.com/log/*log /home/demo/public_html/domain2.com/log/*log {